bfe-tech-recruitment/Opps-page/_posts/2021-03-10-VideoAnimation-Project.md

 categories: [Global, Communications, Outreach, Technology]
 ---

-We are seeking a talented professional with experience in video animation for this project.
+We are seeking a talented student with experience in video animation for this project.
 This project will be a wonderful opportunity to create a powerful 1-2 minute video that walks social entrepreneurs through their journey in BfE, from application to programme completion.
 This video will be featured on our website and in social media campaigns targeting entrepreneurs who may be suitable for our pro bono Incubation Programme.
 As a result, your work will have a direct impact on the entrepreneurs we strive to serve.

 Upon successful completion of this project, if you wish to continue, there may be additional opportunities to join us in a global video production/editing role.